A Partnership to bring you the best!

 What are the long-term goals of the TAC?

 To increase families’ access to adoption competent mental health professionals

 To improve the well-being of adopted children and youth and their families

 What are the special features of the TAC?

 It is exclusively designed for mental health professionals.

 It has an in-depth clinical focus and is specifically designed to build and strengthen clinical skills

-It is competency-based, using a definition of an “adoption competent mental health professional” and clinical adoption competencies vetted nationally with a National Advisory Board of adoption experts, adoptive parents and adopted persons
+It is competency-based, using a definition of an “adoption-competent mental health professional” and clinical adoption competencies vetted nationally with a National Advisory Board of adoption experts, adoptive parents, and adopted persons

-It is very intensive: 70 hours of classroom/at home instruction and 6 months of clinical case consultation to support transfer of learning to practice
+It is very intensive: 70 hours of classroom/at home instruction and 6 months of clinical case consultation to support the transfer of learning to practice

-It is manualized to ensure high quality replication
+It is manualized to ensure high-quality replication

 It is rigorously evaluated through pilot testing and replication evaluation.